Prithivvj2406/Code_in_Place-Brick_Breaker_Game/README.md

 Please note that the score tracking continues even if the player loses the game.

-Below is an illustration of the win condition:
+Below is an illustration of the lose condition with the score displayed:

 ![Milestone_12_2](https://github.com/Prithivvj2406/Code_in_Place-Brick_Breaker_Game/assets/159470988/6c45adc7-aee5-4e15-91c8-6284f262456c)